scala/improvement-proposals/content/clause-interleaving.md

 This definition provides the expected source API at call site, but it has two issues:
 * It is more complex than expected, forcing a user looking at the API to navigate to the definition of `StoreGetOrElse` to make sense of it.
 * It is inefficient, as an intermediate instance of `StoreGetOrElse` must be created for each call to `getOrElse`.
+* Overloading resolution looks at clauses after the first one, but only in methods, the above is ambiguous with any `def getOrElse(k:Key): ...`, whereas the proposed signature is not ambiguous with for example `def getOrElse(k:Key)[A,B](x: A, y: B)`

 Another workaround is to return a polymorphic function, for example:
 ~~~scala